Simple Furniture and All That: Gerald Summers and the 1930s Plywood Renaissance in London

 82 Franklin Street

-Inspired by the highly anticipated 2024 publication of Gerald Summers & Marjorie Butcher: Makers of Simple Furniture, 1931-1940, authored by the design historian Martha Deese, R & Company presents an exhibition of recent acquisitions of furniture by the British designer Gerald Summers (1899-1967) and the modernist architect and designer Marcel Breuer (1902-1981) which were designed and made between 1934 and 1939 in London.
+Inspired by the highly anticipated 2024 publication of Gerald Summers & Marjorie Butcher: Makers of Simple Furniture, 1931-1940, authored by the design historian Martha Deese, R & Company presents an exhibition of recent acquisitions of furniture by the British designer Gerald Summers (1899-1967) and the modernist architect and designer Marcel Breuer (1902-1981), designed and made between 1934 and 1939 in London.

-There were nearly as many threads connecting Summers with Breuer as the seven sheets of plywood which formed his iconic and organic bent plywood armchair.
-While Summers and his wife Marjorie sold his designs through their own firm, Makers of Simple Furniture, Summers also designed a trolley for Isokon, the progressive company and community founded by Jack Pritchard where Breuer lived and worked.
-Both designers had their pieces retailed through Heal’s, the London furniture store, whose motto “Heal’s Economy Furniture for 1932 and All That” epitomized British self-effacement towards both modernism and the Depression.
+There were nearly as many threads connecting Summers and Breuer as the seven sheets of plywood which formed his iconic and organic bent plywood armchair.
+While Summers and his wife Marjorie sold his designs through their own firm, Makers of Simple Furniture, Summers also designed a trolley for Isokon, the progressive company and community founded by Jack Pritchard, where Breuer lived and worked.
+Both designers had their pieces retailed through Heal’s, the London furniture store, whose motto, “Heal’s Economy Furniture for 1932 and All That,” epitomized British self-effacement towards both modernism and the Depression.

-The important and rare plywood designs on view capture the spirit of the London avant-garde which briefly flourished until the outbreak of the Second World War.
+The important and rare plywood designs on view capture the spirit of the London avant-garde that briefly flourished until the outbreak of the Second World War.